stefankusch/genome_Myriosclerotinia_2020/README.md

 This repository serves as summary of work-flows, tools and scripts for various genome analysis tasks.
 Please refer to the respective manuals for functionality and options.

+#### Index

+1. Genome assembly
+2. Assembly QC
+3. Annotation of the genome
+4. Comparison of genesets
+   a.
+Orthofinder (well-annotated)
+   b.
+BLAST (no or bad annotation)
+5.